Muhammad Riaz Shaheen

 Muhammad Riaz Shaheen Bangash is a Pakistani politician who was a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2019 to January 2023.

 Political career

-Shaheen contested 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-108 (Kurram-I) on the ticket of Jamiat Ulema-e-Islam (F).
+Shaheen contested the 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-108 (Kurram-I) on the ticket of Jamiat Ulema-e-Islam (F).
 He won the election by the majority of 602 votes over the independent runner up Malik Jameel Khan.
 He garnered 12,240 votes while Khan received 11,638 votes.